-Any suspect building materials encountered that were not assessed as part of this survey should be assumed to contain designated substances until proven otherwise by analytical testing.
+Any suspect building materials encountered that were not assessed as part of this survey, should be assumed to contain designated substances or hazardous materials until proven otherwise by analytical testing.

 This report should be made available to contractors tendering on any renovation or demolition work.
 In turn, all contractors requesting tenders from subcontractors shall furnish this report to subcontractors.